Are you looking for ways to stop grinding your teeth or clenching your jaw?

 Why do people grind their teeth?

 Bruxism treatment is complicated by the fact that there are so many possible causes for the condition.
-In fact in some cases, the cause may never be known.
+In fact in some cases, the teeth grinding cause may never be known.

 However, current medical knowledge points towards the following factors:

-- Anxiety and stress – with grinding or clenching worsening as stress levels increase
+- Anxiety and stress – with teeth grinding or jaw clenching worsening as stress levels increase

 - Dental malocclusion (misalignment of teeth) – although medical opinion is divided as to whether this is an outright cause, an aggravating factor, or a result of grinding